suzybee1987/the-book-nook-project/README.md

 ### **Imagery**

-The images used were taken from [Pexels](https://www.pexels.com/) which offers royalty free use of images as long as not for a business use.
-They were all used to compliment the colour scheme of the header and footer.
+The images used were taken from [Pexels](https://www.pexels.com/) which offers royalty free use of images as long as not for business use.
+They were all used to complement the colour scheme of the header and footer.
 - The [Register and Log in pages](static/images/pexels-skitterphoto.jpg) have a background image of a nice big library space to make the site inviting.
 - The [Welcome page and Profile page](static/images/pexels-skitterphoto-book.jpg) show a nice background image of a book opened wide with the pages spread out to encourage the user to come in to the book site.
 - The [Hero Image](static/images/pexels-books-long.jpg) for the reviews page was used to bring a splash of colour and innovation.